 The counter-argument is that everyone wants their website to grow, and should prepare for that, instead of thinking small.
 So, even if you have a small website now, you should prepare for it to grow later.
 This is, again, a personal or brand choice.

-WWW vs Non-WW - Which is Better in Terms of SEO?
+WWW vs Non-WWW -- Which is Better in Terms of SEO?

-Therefore, www domains have an indirect, positive effect on SEO.
+Those slight advantages give www domains a small edge.
+It's more of an indirect, positive effect.
 However, this effect is not very significant, and you can do away with it and use a non-www domain.

 Also, the benefits that www domains do offer can be replicated for non-www domains with some workarounds.
 For example, you can use a separate domain altogether to host your static content.
 This will make the cookie restriction functionality of a www domain unnecessary.